cestpasphoto/cestpasphoto.github.io/README.md

 ## Online Smallworld AI

 Using same AI as Santorini, described above.
-Supporting 2 players only.
+Supports 2, 3 and 4 players.
 Each token movement is considered as one move.

 ### Strength